philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 # 3: Where Does Small-Scale Research Fit Into The Broader Research Landscape?

-Small-Scale Research:
+- Small-Scale Research:
-	Focused on enabling (better) decision making.
+	- Focused on enabling (better) decision making.
 As you've seen, that incorporates elements of both risk management and innovation research.
-	The motive of service must supersede all other motives.
+	- The motive of service must supersede all other motives.
-	To make it do-able, we sacrifice statistical rigor and embrace small sample size, mixed methods.
+	- To make it do-able, we sacrifice statistical rigor and embrace small sample size, mixed methods.
-	If necessary, we look at it as a pilot/prototype or an MVP of more robust research we'll do later, or perhaps as the first "sprint" in a long-running iterative process.
+	- If necessary, we look at it as a pilot/prototype or an MVP of more robust research we'll do later, or perhaps as the first "sprint" in a long-running iterative process.
-Warnings:
+- Warnings:
-	A question:
+	- A question:
-		Would you want a new vaccine tested by someone who will never use it on themselves?
+		- Would you want a new vaccine tested by someone who will never use it on themselves?
-	You need skin in the game
+	- You need skin in the game
-		This motivates context-gathering, which is critical to sanity-checking your findings.
+		- This motivates context-gathering, which is critical to sanity-checking your findings.
-		Guillaume story: "Are you OK if this invalidates your work's claimed value prop?"
+		- Guillaume story: "Are you OK if this invalidates your work's claimed value prop?"
-	You need to connect your research with a decision Otherwise you run the risk of useless "state of the industry" surveys.
+	- You need to connect your research with a decision
+		- Otherwise you run the risk of useless "state of the industry" surveys.
-		These have marketing/visibility value, but much less decision-enabling value and less potential to create IP.
+		- These have marketing/visibility value, but much less decision-enabling value and less potential to create IP.
-Summary
+- Summary
-	Motive: understand causation.
+	- Motive: understand causation.
-	4 contexts
+	- 4 contexts
-		Risk management.
+		- Risk management.
-		Innovation.
+		- Innovation.
-		Hybrid.
+		- Hybrid.
-		Academic/Scientific.
+		- Academic/Scientific.
-	We are, coming from a spirit of service, trying to help our clients make better decisions.
+	- We are, coming from a spirit of service, trying to help our clients make better decisions.
+- The rotten low-hanging fruit of SSR
+	- Unfortunately, some of the easier-to-execute SSR approaches are useful only for social signaling, and nearly or completely useless for enabling better decision making.
+	- Because these approaches are easier to execute, they're more common.
+And because they're more common, the availability heuristic causes us to think of these approaches as the default for SSR.
+They might be the default, but they're a bad default.